Public Services Study Programmes

 Find out the difference between a Public Services course and a study programme here.

-Offering both a practical and theoretical grounding, the MidKent College Public Services study programmes, delivered from campuses in Gillingham and Maidstone, provide students with a range of challenging activities and simulated emergencies, along with the chance to work closely with active members of the public services.
+Offering both a practical and theoretical grounding, the MidKent College Public Services study programmes, delivered from campuses in Gillingham and Maidstone, provide students with a range of challenging activities and simulated emergencies, along with the chance to work closely with active members of the public services including the armed forces and emergency services.

 You'll learn the essentials of working within the public services.
 This includes working as part of a team, how to manage your time and to communicate well.
 You'll also be given the opportunity to meet industry professionals and practice the skills you learn in mock emergencies and realistic scenarios.